Whether you’re newly diagnosed, a seasoned blood sugar buff, or a relative of someone with diabetes, there’s always room to learn.

 All you need to do is enter information into Hedia.
 First, enter your blood glucose level – which can also be done wirelessly with NFC or Bluetooth Glucose Meters.
-(GlucoMen Areo, Areo2k and CONTOUR® NEXT ONE.
+(With GlucoMen Areo, Areo2k or CONTOUR® NEXT ONE.
 Additionally, Beurer GL50 evo and NovoPen Echo are in development.)

 Second, enter your carbs.
 You can find out the amount of carbs in your meal more easily by using Hedia’s food database, containing over 1500 food items.

 Then, tell Hedia if you’ve done any recent exercise – or if you’re about to exercise – and if you’ve taken insulin in the last 4 hours.

 And hey presto!
 You’ve got a recommendation for how much insulin to take or how many carbs you need.

 How to Manage type 1 Diabetes and life